jpetitcolas/jpetitcolas.github.com/_posts/2015-10-19-playing-with-websockets-in-go.md

 title: "Playing with websockets in Go"
 ---

 We believe in Go language to achieve a lot in asynchrounous world.
-With its system of channels, it is pretty straightforward to develop an application [...].
-To achieve this purpose, we decided to start a new project during one of our hackday: building a collaborative editing tool such as CollabEdit in Go.
-Thus, name has been easily found: GollabEdit. ;)
+With its system of channels, it is pretty straightforward to develop a multi-threaded application.
+To achieve this purpose, we decided to start a new project during one of our hackday: building a collaborative editing tool such as CollabEdit in Go: GollabEdit. ;)

-We inspired ourselves from chat application tutorials in Go.
-Indeed, our tool is simply a chat registered into a file, with the possibility to edit past conversations.
+We inspired ourselves from chat application tutorials.
+Indeed, it is pretty similar, except we don't only append messages but allow to edit the whole file.

 ## Executing Go in a Docker container

-As we don”t want to pollute our workstation with a wide set of softwares in several versions depending of the project, we use Docker.
+As we don”t want to pollute our workstation with a wide set of softwares in several versions depending of the project, let's use Docker.
 Our `Dockerfile` looks like the following:

 ```
 FROM ubuntu:14.04